 Quick Answer: What Should A Post-Quantum Cryptography Migration Checklist Include?

-This guide is for CTOs, CISOs, product leaders, and regulated software teams that manage long-lived sensitive data, cloud workloads, customer-facing APIs, mobile apps, or vendor-heavy platforms.
+This guide is for CTOs, CISOs, product leaders, and regulated software teams that manage long-lived sensitive data, cloud workloads, customer-facing APIs, mobile apps, embedded devices, or vendor-heavy platforms.
 If your application estate is old enough that nobody can quickly explain where encryption and signing happen, pair this checklist with an application migration readiness audit or the Legacy Software Modernization Scorecard before making broad cryptography changes.

 Why Start Before A Cryptographically Relevant Quantum Computer Exists?